Gartic99/ASTLI/1_Delivery/Technology.md

 - Web Dashboard

 ### Semaphore behaviour
-Each smart camera will analyze the current traffic situation and will decide if there is the need to ask to turn green its semaphore, in that case a request message will be delivered to the other sensors and the proper decision will be taken.
+Each smart camera will analyze the current traffic situation and will decide if there is the need to ask to turn green its semaphore, in that case a request message will be delivered to a server esp32 and when the proper decision will be taken the answer will be delivered to the requesting semaphore.

 ### Pressure sensors
-Pressure sensors will be placed close to each semaphore, and other two sensors with increasing distance: their purpose is to improve camera detection algorithm during night and adverse conditions and detect vehicles queue status.
+Pressure sensors will be placed close to each semaphore, on the road end, and other two sensors with increasing distance: their purpose is to improve camera detection algorithm during night and adverse conditions and detect vehicles queue status.

 ### Smart Camera
 It is the main component of our project: its main purpose is to detect the presence of a traffic jam and adjust the traffic lights to reduce it; they work together with  pressure sensors.

+### Sensors
-They are used for the detections **a camera with and integrated ESP-32** to capture the images and analize them, and **pollution sensor** that detects the current salubrity of the air, a **microphone** that allows to detect the presence of an emergency vehicle and a **voltage sensor** that allows us to detect the status of the semaphore.
-Cameras will be connected using LoRa in a ring topology.
-The data between the cameras will be exchanged via LoRa.
-The sensors are controlled by a ESP-32 board.
+A **pollution sensor** will detect the current salubrity of the air; a **microphone**  will detect the presence of an emergency vehicle; a **voltage sensor** will detect the status of the semaphore.

 ### Local Area Station
-Each esp32 collects the data form the releated semaphore of the cross: it elaborates the data and sends the request to turn green its semaphore.
-Every semaphore has an unique id for identification.
+Each esp32 collects the data form the releated semaphore of the cross: it elaborates the data and sends the request to turn green its semaphore to the central esp32 using WiFi connection, then the server esp32 will decide to authorize or not the green request; it will also send to the outside networks the environmental data using LoRa protocol.

 ### Web Dashboard
 It is composed by the esp32 server: it displays the current status of the semaphore and allows to tweak the parameters of the algorithm that controls it; it displays also the local environment data.